-It is currently home to 40,000 residents and its population is growing at a steady rate.
+- It is currently home to more than 43,000 residents and its population is growing at a steady rate.

 The Scenic Rim's economic profile presents economic information that enables you to describe the area's role within the broader economy, explore options for economic development and promote the area's strengths.

 - The Scenic Rim has competitive cost advantages and access to plentiful light and heavy industrial land (including options for industries which require separation from residential areas).

 - The Bromelton State Development Area (SDA), west of Beaudesert, comprises a 15,000 hectare footprint with approximately 1800 hectares dedicated to rail-dependent industry, major industry and sub-industry precincts.
 It is a rare and strategic location that also offers lower property costs than many other options in the region.

 - Bromelton is forecast to generate more than 15,000 jobs within warehousing logistics, freight, building, manufacturing and other businesses by 2035.

 - In January 2017, Australia's largest privately owned rail company, SCT Logistics, opened Queensland's largest road and rail intermodal freight facility at Bromelton, adjacent to the Sydney-to-Brisbane rail line.
 The strategic location of the site allows SCT to provide the region with direct rail services to/from Victoria, South Australia and Western Australia.
 It offers domestic rail line haulage services, as well as warehousing/property solutions.